 G. Reading Period and Final Examination Period

-- Due dates for course work It is expected that instructors will require all course assignments, including term papers, to be submitted at the latest by the last day of reading period.
-(For the dates of the reading period and final examination period, consult the Calendar with Pertinent Deadlines.)
-Instructors do not have the authority to give permission for this deadline to be extended beyond the end of the term; only the residential college dean has this authority (see “Work Incomplete at the End of Term” in section H).
+- Due dates for course work It is expected that instructors will require all course assignments, other than term papers and term projects, to be submitted at the latest by the last day of reading period.
+Term papers and term projects are to be submitted at the latest by the last day of the final examination period.
+For the dates of the reading period and final examination period, consult the Yale College Calendar with Pertinent Deadlines.
+Instructors do not have the authority to give permission for these deadlines to be extended; only the residential college dean has this authority.
+See section H, Completion of Course Work, “Work Incomplete at the End of Term.”
 Even if an extended deadline should be announced by the instructor, a grade reflecting work submitted after the end of the term cannot be accepted unless a Temporary Incomplete was authorized by the student’s residential college dean.

 - Reading period The Yale College Faculty established the reading period between the end of classes and the beginning of final examinations in order to provide a period of about a week during which students might conclude their course work and prepare for final examinations.
 The instructor of each course determines whether or not that course observes the reading period.
 A course that does not observe the reading period is identified in the course listings by the abbreviation “RP” at the end of the course description or by a phrase such as “Meets RP” or “Meets during reading period.”

 - Final examinations Yale College expects every course to conclude with a regular final examination or with a substitute for such an examination.
 The substitute should be in the nature of a final examination in that it requires the student to demonstrate proficiency in the discipline and subject matter of the course.
-Substitutes may include, for example, an oral presentation or examination, a term essay due at the latest before the beginning of the final examination period, or the last of a series of hour tests administered during the last week of classes.
+Substitutes may include, for example, an oral presentation or examination, a term essay, or the last of a series of hour tests administered during the last week of classes.
 Final examinations normally last either two or three hours but, in either case, students are permitted to take an additional half-hour before being required to turn in their answers.
 This additional time is given for improving what has already been written, rather than for breaking new ground.

 - Date of administering final examinations Since the final examination schedule has been carefully designed to make efficient use of the entire final examination period and to minimize overcrowding of students’ schedules, a final examination must be administered on the date and at the time specified.
 On occasion instructors have administered final examinations at times different from those assigned.
 Such an arrangement is allowed under the following conditions: (a) that two different and distinct final examinations be administered; (b) that one of these examinations be administered at the regularly specified time within the final examination period; (c) that the alternative examination be administered at a regular examination starting time during the final examination period; and (d) that no student be required to obtain permission to take the alternative examination.